FinalCif

 'test_hkl_checksum' : True if the checksum of the SHELX .hkl file fits to the file content.

-Special methods allow you to access the values of the atoms, bonds, angles, torsion angles of single- and multi-CIF files:
+The special methods listed above, allows you to access the values of the atoms, bonds, angles, torsion angles of single- and multi-CIF files:

 {{ block['p-1'].cif.bond_dist('C1-C2') }}